nrsyed/nrsyed.com/content/blog/2021-06-02-raspberry-pi-headless-setup-via-ethernet-and-sharing-host-pcs-internet-connection.md

 snap install rpi-imager
 {{< / highlight >}}

-After installing Pi OS on your SD card, the SD card should have two partitions, `boot` and `rootfs`.
+After you run the Imager (or use your preferred method) to install Pi OS on the SD card, the SD card should have two partitions, `boot` and `rootfs`.
 Mount both of these.

 <span id="enable-ssh" />
 ## Enable SSH for first boot